 Equal and Unequal Parts of a Whole

 Begin with teaching your students to identify equal and unequal parts of a whole.
 This part is crucial to the early understanding of fractions.

 Wholes and Halves

 Now I am anti freehand partitioning.
 After all, you have just taught your kids about equal and unequal parts.
 How confusing is it for young learners to see fractions they have partitioned with unequal parts!

 Introducing the fraction symbol at this point is way too early.
 As you know, kids can get confused writing the fraction symbol so it’s best to stick with writing 1 half rather than 1/2.

 Don’t forget that kids need to understand what a whole is too.

-Fourths is the next fraction we introduce.
+Fourths are the next fraction we introduce.
 I say fourths rather than quarters because using the name fourths initially builds the understanding that fourths are four even parts.
 Children do need to be introduced to the term quarter but understanding what fourths represent first is important.
 Once they understand how to partition a shape into four equal parts then introduce the term quarters.